mike99mac/minimy-mike99mac/README.md

 - Install and customize Minimy
 - Start using your new personal voice assistant!

+## Acquire the hardware
+I would recommend a Raspberry Pi 4B with at least 4 GB of memory.
+Yes, they're still hard to get, but not impossible.

 ## Prepare an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
 A 32 GB card or larger is recommended.
-You need to *prime the pump* and put a Linux distribution on that card.
+You need to *prime the pump* and put a Linux distribution on it.

 Hopefully you have another computer running Linux, but other OS's will work.
 The box you use must have a hardware port to write to the card.